 The selection of Eavestrough material must account for the potential of Galvanic or Electrolytic Corrosion at contact points with other metals and at supports.
-Also, special selection is required for corrosive environments such as coastal or polluted industrial atmospheres.
+Also, the special selection is required for corrosive environments such as coastal or polluted industrial atmospheres.
 Galvanic or Electrolytic Corrosion can occur when dissimilar metals are in contact in the presence of an electrolyte.
 An electrolyte is any non-metal substance that will conduct an electric current, especially a liquid solution.
 Water, particularly rainwater, is a good electrolyte.

 To reduce the tendency for galvanic corrosion to occur between dissimilar metals one or more of the following